-- Tip number two, if you are using affirmations start them all with the phrase “life happens for me!”
+2) if you are using affirmations start them all with the mantra “everything is happening for me!”

-- Tip number three, practice the spiritual technologies for expanding awareness and investigating higher states of consciousness.
+3) practice as many spiritual technologies as possible.
 These processes will support your change in perspective.

 Think of living as a great spiritual experiment.
 There are some interesting rules.
 If you don’t know what they are, then follow this link.
 Does life happen for you? ― Or is life happening to you?
-Both are equally true.
+Both can be equally true.
 One has better benefits, and you get to choose.

 We hope you found this article helpful, maybe even thought-provoking.
 You will find more interesting posts on our blog page.
 Use the “search” option on the blog page to find articles by key terms, topics, or category.